geo-data/qgis-quick-draw/README.md

 It is important to note that because the geometries are rendered directly to the map canvas they are *not* saved as layers or any other persistent format.
 Therefore when QGIS is closed or the plugin is de-activated the geometries disappear.
-This means Quick Draw is suitable as a basic scratch editor and visualiser for geometries.
+This means Quick Draw is most suitable as a quick and dirty scratch editor and visualiser for geometries.

 ## Usage